The Flight to France

-The Flight to France (Le Chemin de France, 1887) is an adventure novel written by Jules Verne about a fictional French Army Captain Natalis Delpierre, with a setting in the year 1792 just before the French Revolutionary Wars.
+The Flight to France (Le Chemin de France, 1887) is an adventure novel written by Jules Verne.
+Set in the year 1792 just before the French Revolutionary Wars, the novel follows fictional French Army Captain Natalis Delpierre.
 Several English language editions were published with the subtitle, The Flight to France; or, The Memoirs of a Dragoon.
 A Tale of the Day of Dumouriez.